greenghost107/TradersMind_assistant/README.md

 3. View the latest analysis privately (only you can see it)
 4. Click the embedded link to jump to the full analysis message

+### For Managers (Message Cleanup)
+1. Post Hebrew daily update messages in the general channel
+2. Bot automatically detects Hebrew update patterns and immediately cleans up all previous bot messages
+3. Only configured manager (MANAGER_ID) can trigger this immediate cleanup
+4. Bot messages are cleaned up immediately when Hebrew daily updates are detected

 ### Commands
 - `/status` - View bot configuration and monitoring status